Skip to content

 Each packet is framed with a 12-byte bond header carrying a 32-bit sequence number, a path ID, and a priority hint.
 The scheduler on the sender decides which path(s) each packet rides; the receiver reorders across paths using a sequence-keyed reassembly buffer and NACKs lost packets back to the sender.

-The default media_aware scheduler reads inside the outbound MPEG-TS stream, detects H.264 and HEVC NAL boundaries, and tags SPS / PPS / IDR frames as Critical priority.
-Critical packets are duplicated across the two lowest-RTT paths; everything else rides a single path weighted by live RTT.
+The default adaptive scheduler reads inside the outbound MPEG-TS stream, detects H.264 and HEVC NAL boundaries, and tags SPS / PPS / IDR frames as Critical priority.
+Critical packets are duplicated across the two best paths; everything else rides a single path chosen by each leg’s measured capacity (see Adaptive capacity scheduling).
+The older media_aware scheduler does the same NAL tagging but splits purely by live RTT with no capacity discovery — adaptive supersedes it and is the edge default.

-The result: even under severe asymmetry — say a 200 ms-RTT Starlink leg sharing load with 30 ms-RTT 5G — every IDR frame arrives unconditionally on the fastest path even if the slower leg drops packets.
+The result: even under severe asymmetry — say a 200 ms-RTT Starlink leg sharing load with 30 ms-RTT 5G — every IDR frame arrives unconditionally on the best paths even if the slower leg drops packets.
 Non-IDR frames go where they’re cheapest, so you don’t pay 2× bandwidth for the whole stream.

 Each bond leg uses one of three per-path transports: